The Leprosy Mission: 1. Europe

 The Leprosy Mission lists Belgium Denmark Finland France Germany Great Britain Hungary Netherlands Northern Ireland Norway Sweden and Switzerland as either members or affiliates in its Global Fellowship.
 These are focused on raising funds for the global work.

 2. Africa

-TLM has teams teams in Chad, DR Congo, Ethiopia, Mozambique, Niger and Nigeria.
+TLM has teams in Chad, DR Congo, Ethiopia, Mozambique, Niger and Nigeria.
 It directly operates its own hospitals in many of these countries, where the lines of effort are on active case detection, training people for self-care groups, and outpatient care integrated with clinical services.